Zhuinden/MortarFlowInitialDemo/README.md

 - Some basic Dagger2 stuff is set up for example, nothing special really

-What is **not** done:
+v0.3 - What is done:

 - Still need to start using modules/components to provide data for the custom views, that is not done at all

-- ViewPresenters aren't used yet, and as such registration to the BundleServiceRunner is missing (onLoad / onSave from Mortar)
+- ViewPresenters are used now, and as such registration to the BundleServiceRunner is missing (onLoad / onSave from Mortar)

-- Other possible issues that could arise while trying to make ViewPresenters work, although PathContext is the biggest magic and that works so it can't be *that* bad
+What is NOT DONE:

+- The component must be bound to the Mortar Scope, because currently the component is stored in the PresenterModule to survive configuration change.
+It must be within the Mortar Scope as a service provided by the ScreenScoper.

+NOTE:

+ - There's a bunch of weird try-catch null-checks in the FirstView to make previewing the layout work, because otherwise the IDE falls apart with exceptions due to the `context.getSystemService()` call.
+Seriously.

 Okay, so the steps are pretty much the following: